moneytree/moneytree-link-android-sdk/README.md

 The `scopes(...)` function used in the `Builder` above is basically a set of permissions the user needs to provide to the accessing application to be able to get a user token.
 More on this in [Account OAuth Access Scopes (User Access Permissions)](#account-oauth-access-scopes-user-access-permissions).

+`authenticationMethod` gives you control over the kind of authentication flow you want to use before authorization.
+You can find more in [Choosing your Authentication method](#choosing-your-authentication-method).

-> :information_source: As the SDK is a singleton and will most likely be used throughout your app we strongly recommend to do all initialization inside your `Application` class.
+> :information_source: As the SDK configuration is mostly unique and will most likely be used throughout your app we strongly recommend to do all initialization inside your `Application` class.

 #### Initializing Core for Authorization Code Grant flow (Deprecated)